-On April 15, 2020, we were issued an unsecured promissory note ("PPP Note") for the PPP loan through PNC Bank with a principal amount of \$38,700.
+On April 15, 2020, we were issued an unsecured promissory note ("PPP Note") under the Paycheck Protection Program through PNC Bank with a principal amount of \$838,700.
 The term of the PPP Note Payable was two years, with an interest rate of 1.0% per annum deferred for the first six months.
-We received notice on January 20, 2021 that the SBA had forgiven the full amount of principal and interest of the PPP Note, and we have recognized a gain on extinguishment of debt of \$845,083 for the years ended December 31, 2021.
+We received notice on January 20, 2021 that the Small Business Administration had forgiven the full amount of principal and interest of the PPP Note, and we have recognized a gain on extinguishment of debt of \$845,083 for the year ended December 31, 2021.

-10. Notes Payable - Related Parties
+9. Notes Payable - Related Parties